Attend LGBTQ+ Signature and Annual Programs

 Who can participate?

 Students from any Penn State campus who have graduated the winter prior to the ceremony or will be graduating the spring, summer, or winter after the ceremony.
 (December 2020 - December 2021).

 Who can attend?

 Anyone can attend the ceremony!
 We encourage graduates to bring friends, family, and other supporters to the ceremony.
 Attendees may also attend if they want to support the graduating class as a whole, even if they do not have a specific student they are supporting.

 Scholarships and Awards

 Students receiving scholarships and awards are also invited to attend Lavender Graduation.
 A portion of the ceremony is dedicated to acknowledging the efforts of scholarship and award recipients.

 - Late Night in the Center

-During the academic year, the LGBTQA Student Resource Center has extended hours on Thursday nights 5:00 p.m. - 8:00 p.m.
+During the academic year, the Center for Sexual and Gender Diversity has extended hours on Wednesday nights 5:00 p.m. - 8:00 p.m.
 During this time, students have access to the lounge space and we facilitate a fun activity, craft, or program.
 Past activities have included pumpkin painting, Harry Potter wand-making, and game nights.